Frictionless Growth Challenge catchup post

 Hi,

-Getting unstuck means finding the path of least friction that increases meaningful progress without eliminating effort entirely.
+Easeful growth comes from increasing meaningful progress while eliminating unnecessary effort.
 Imagine yourself as a Jenga tower.
 Frictionless growth is when you find that block that slides out with barely a touch.

-There are five major frictionless growth paths for authors.
-Here they are:
+There are five major frictionless growth paths.
+We call them SCALE paths.

-Thought Leadership (blogs/podcasts/speaking): You make essays, newsletters, podcasts, and ideas that ripple through your industry.
+(S)potlight (Thought leadership): You make essays, newsletters, books, podcasts, videos, and ideas that ripple through your industry.
 You’re a lighthouse.

 At least one of those paths will very likely give you frictionless growth.
-You can succeed with any of these, but spending 100% of your time in the most frictionless path will lead to the most growth in the least time.
-At least one of those paths will very likely give you frictionless growth.
+You can succeed with any of these, but spending 100% of your time in your most frictionless path will lead to the most growth in the least time.

 You might get growth from several strategies, but one will give you the most growth, which is where you should focus most of the time.

 Today’s task: Read that list again.
-Gut reaction: which one feels like a relief to focus on?
+Gut reaction, which one feels like a relief to focus on?
+If you want to confirm your gut, you can take this quiz.

-That’s your path.
-Now, be brave and share it in today’s challenge post.
+That’s the path we’ll be working with as a base for the next couple of days.
+Now, be brave and share your path and why you think it’s right for you in today’s challenge post.
 Then, post it on your social media #fgchallenge

 -Russell